Office of Grants and Sponsored Programs

 Transferring an Award

 Sponsored program agreements are awarded to the institution and not to the individual.
-If you are transferring a sponsored agreement from another institution to Framingham State University or if you are leaving FSU and intend to transfer a sponsored agreement to another institution, please contact the OGSP as soon as possible for assistance.
+If you are transferring a sponsored agreement from another institution to Framingham State University or if you are leaving FSU and intend to transfer a sponsored agreement to another institution, please contact Patricia Bossange as soon as possible for assistance.

 Remember when transferring a sponsored agreement to Framingham State University: